A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

 \subsubsection{Partial least squares regression}

-Partial least squares regression seeks the orthogonal linear combinations of the explanatory variables which have high variance and high correlation with the response variable (e.g. \shortciteNP{boulesteix+s07,vinzi+chw10,AbdiWilliams10}). \shortciteN{WegmannEtAl09} proposed the use of partial least squares regression for dimension reduction in ABC, where the explanatory variables are the suitably (e.g. Box-Cox) transformed summary statistics, $s$, and the response variables is the parameter vector, $\theta$.
+Partial least squares regression seeks the orthogonal linear combinations of the explanatory variables which have high variance and high correlation with the response variable (e.g., \cite{boulesteix+s07}; \cite{vinzi+chw10}; \cite{AbdiWilliams10}). \citet{WegmannEtAl09} proposed the use of partial least squares regression for dimension reduction in ABC, where the explanatory variables are the suitably (e.g., Box--Cox) transformed summary statistics, $s$, and the response variables is the parameter vector, $\theta$.

 The output of a partial least squares analysis is the set of $k$ orthogonal components of the regression design matrix